twopix/ion/_projects/project-in-panorama.markdown

    offset: ''
    img: img/projects/panorama/panorama_0552.jpg
  - fadein: fadeInLeft
-   title: the alteration of the environmental configuration along with the prosthesis of a pool
+   title: We also performed alterations of the environmental configuration along with the prosthesis of a pool
    description: ''
    offset: col-md-offset-4
-   img: img/projects/panorama/panorama_0554.jpg
+   img: img/projects/panorama/panorama_0583.jpg
 galleryTitle: Photogallery
 gallery:
   - title: Panorama villa